 - Breed: Some breeds are more likely to cause dog bite injuries.

 - History: The dog’s behavior in the past needs to be examined and increases the risk of an attack.
-This can be compiled from a number of sources, including reports from postal workers, animal control and first responders or neighbors.
+This can be compiled from several sources, including reports from postal workers, animal control, and first responders or neighbors.

 - Sex: Males are more aggressive than females.